 As much as she loves magazines however, Jo Jette’s one true love has always been writing novelettes, books, bookettes and novels.
 Finally, in 2013 she worked up the courage to leave the magazines behind and focus on writing her own stories.
 After hunting through her archives of half-finished written nonsense, she picked up a novel she had started back in 2010.
 Since that fateful day (I think it happened to be a Tuesday), she has written and self-published 3 books – Thirteen Bones, Café La Morte and Stone – as well as writing and illustrating numerous short stories.

-When she’s not smashing out words at the speed of delight, Jo Jette loves reading or watching Sci-Fi (Doctor Who, Star Wars and anything by Douglas Adams are her favourites), roller skating, practicing Krav Maga or hanging out with her husband, Josh and their cats - Frankenstein, Oswin & Arthur.
+When she’s not smashing out words at the speed of delight, Jo Jette loves reading or watching Sci-Fi (Doctor Who, Star Wars and anything by Douglas Adams are her favourites), roller skating, boxing or hanging out with her husband Josh, and their cats - Frankenstein, Oswin & Arthur.